BlazRe/ReliabilitySimulations/README.md

 After installing all the required packages, run or source the contents of "setup.R".
 Tweak the simulation parameters and run the simulation with "simulation.R".

-Simulation output.xlsx contains bias and precision values for all conditions.
+Simulation output.xlsx contains bias and precision values for all conditions used in the study.